mike-french/expaca/README.md

 - pause the cell after a state update to allow other cells to run (a _sleep_ that acts like a _yield_ )

+## License

+Expaca source code is released under the MIT license.

+Expaca code and documentation are:<br>
+Copyright (c) 2024 Mike French